ningg/Machine-Learning-Q-and-AI/docs/ch02/_books_ml-q-and-ai-ch02.md

 ## Self-Supervised Learning vs. Transfer Learning
 [](#self-supervised-learning-vs-transfer-learning)

-Self-supervised learning is related to transfer learning, a technique in which a model pretrained on one task is reused as the starting point for a model on a second task.
+Self-supervised learning is related to `transfer learning`, a technique in which a model pretrained on one task is reused as the starting point for a model on a second task.
 For example, suppose we are interested in training an image classifier to classify bird species.
 In transfer